Skip to content

 Faculty of New Media Arts

-In the Fundamentals of Computer Science 3 class, students have the opportunity to gain knowledge and skills in programming in the Processing environment.
-This language has applications in graphic design and visual arts issues.
-During the course of the class, participants will learn the syntax and basic issues and constructs of the programming language, which they can then use in a practical project.
+During the classes of Fundamentals of Computer Science 3, students have the opportunity to acquire knowledge and skills in the area of programming in the Processing environment.
+This language is used in graphic design and visual arts.
+During the classes, participants learn the syntax and basic concepts and constructs of the programming language, which they can then apply in a practical project.

 Faculty of Computer Science

-subject enables students to acquire theoretical and practical knowledge in the field of one- and two-dimensional signal processing (sound and image signals), as well as continuous and discrete signals.
-The lecture part familiarizes students with such issues as signal description and parameters, transforms, splicing, digital filters, sampling and quantization, as well as their practical applications in signal analysis, synthesis and processing.
-Students apply the knowledge gained in the lecture during the laboratory using specialized software for scientific and engineering calculations.
+The subject enables students to acquire theoretical and practical knowledge in the field of processing single- and two-dimensional signals (sound and image signals), both continuous and discrete.
+The lecture part introduces students to topics such as: signal description and parameters, transforms, convolution, digital filters, sampling and quantization, as well as their practical applications in signal analysis, synthesis, and processing.
+Students apply the knowledge gained during the lecture in laboratory sessions using specialized software for scientific and engineering calculations.

 Advanced Multimedia Techniques (ZTM)